-Ann has covered education stories for KUOW since 2010, with a focus on investigations into racial and socioeconomic inequities.
+Ann is a reporter on KUOW's Investigations Team.
+Previously, she covered education stories for KUOW for a decade, with a focus on investigations into racial and socioeconomic inequities.

 Ann’s marine and underwater photography has appeared in the American Museum of Natural History and the Oregon Museum of Science and Industry.

-Ann lives with her husband and two sons in South Seattle.
+She lives with her husband and two children in South Seattle.

 State Rep. Gerry Pollet has called for fraud and performance audits of Impact Public Schools, Washington’s largest charter school chain, following a KUOW investigation that found scant services for students learning English and a lack of support for students with disabilities.

 An inquest began today into the 2017 Seattle Police killing of Charleena Lyles, a 30-year-old with mental illness who was gunned down in front of her children.
 Lyles' killing sparked ongoing public outrage.
 The petite mother of four was pregnant when she called police to her apartment to investigate an alleged burglary.

 Although Washington state's charter schools are granted more flexibility and freedom than other public schools, charter school backers have pledged to keep the schools subject to strict oversight, including annual performance reviews.
 But that accountability is lacking for the state’s largest charter school chain, Impact Public Schools, staff and parents told KUOW, and the students most affected are also the schools’ most vulnerable.